gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 If configured, the application router will send additional cookies in its responses to the client.
 Additional cookies can be set in the `COOKIES` environment variable.

-Sample configuration for cookies in manifest.yml :
+Example of configuration for cookies in the manifest.yml :

 ```json
   env:
    COOKIES: >
         { "SameSite":"None" }
 ```
-In this case the application router will set SameSite cookie attribute to None for JSESSIONID cookie in the responses to the client.
+In this example, the application router sets the SameSite cookie attribute to None for the JSESSIONID cookie in the responses to the client.

-Note that currently only SameSite cookie is supported
+Note: Currently, only the SameSite cookie is supported

 ### Plugins configuration